tcartwright/tcdbtools/docs/Find-DBInvalidSettings.md

 **Author** Tim Cartwright

 ## Synopsis
 Finds settings and options that may or may not be invalid depending upon design choices.
-They are typically invalid however.
+They are typically invalid however and should be investigated.

 ## Description
 Finds settings and options that may or may not be invalid depending upon design choices.
-They are typically invalid however.
+They are typically invalid however and should be investigated.
 Any option marked with an X will typically have a non-standard setting, and or may not be an issue and should be investigated.
 This function does not fix any invalid settings.
 That is left to the DBA.

 ## Syntax
     Find-DBInvalidSettings